 Third-party verification is not required when legal documents are the primary source, such as a birth certificate or other legal documentation of birth.

 Inputted Assets

-The PHA may accept a self-certification from the family as verification of assets disposed of for less than fair market value [HCV GB, p.
+HUD permits PHAs to accept a self-certification from a family as verification of assets disposed of for less than fair market value [HCV GB, p.
 5-28].